miguelvelezmj25/turtlebot-monitoring-infrastructure/src/cp1_gazebo/instructions/localization/README.md

 ## Technical Requirements

 * [Jetway](https://github.com/miguelvelezmj25/Jetway)

-    This is a forked repo from Christian Kästner.
+  This is a forked repo from Christian Kästner and adapted for this project.
 It is mainly used to communicate with a database.

 * [Fabric](http://www.fabfile.org/) (Optional.
-Install in master machine) This command-line tool is installed and used in the master machine for streamlining the use of SSH for application deployment or systems administration tasks.
+Install in master machine)

+  This command-line tool is installed and used in the master machine for streamlining the use of SSH for application deployment or systems administration tasks.
 It is used to send jobs and manage the machines that execute the experiments